kengmick/prc-front/README.md

 - add a way to change what band is tied to the event in the event edit form on band profile page
 - Order shows by date
+- shows need indication of what band it belongs too if user chooses a any type of profile

 ### Working on